Zhou Keyu: 2021-present: Debut with Into1 and solo endeavors

 On February 18, 2021, he participated in the Chinese survival show program Produce Camp 2021.
 He consistently ranked within the Top 11 throughout the show, and on the final episode he placed 10th making him a member of the multi-national boy group Into1.

-On February 22, 2021, Zhou made his acting debut in the Chinese drama series Remember My Boy acting as the lead role.
+On February 22, 2021, Zhou made his acting debut in the Chinese drama series Remember My Boy, as the lead.

 On March 1, 2021 he made his solo debut with the single "R.O.T.Y".